Introducing content items

 And that's it!
 Your new content item is now created.
 Each change you make is saved automatically.

-You can always find the created content items in the content items list under Content & Assets.
+To find the created content items, navigate to the content items list under Content & Assets.
 To find a specific item, click Content & Assets and search for the item by its name or content.
 You can also use the filters available to speed up the navigation.

 Creating localized content